kongminOS/personal-ai-safety/README.md

-# personal-ai-safety
+# Personal AI Safety

-Personal AI safety terminology and governance guardrails (Kongmin) - reserved
+Terminology, guardrails and governance practices for personal AI safety.

+By Kongmin.